 - Monitor the developed tools and prepare their validation and their wider implementation

-TASK FORCE 2: VALIDATION AND EUROPEAN STANDARDS
+TASK FORCE 2: VALIDATION AND INTERNATIONAL STANDARDS

 - Pursue (or propose/extend) new CEN workshop agreements initiated by the FP7 Projects or initiated under the current Horizon 2020 projects